MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 >[!NOTE]
 >We recommend that you enable the CSV cache for all clustered Hyper-V and Scale-Out File Server deployments.

-By default in Windows Server 2012, the CSV cache is disabled.
-In Windows Server 2012 R2 and later, the CSV cache is enabled by default.
-However, you must still allocate the size of the block cache to reserve.
+In Azure Stack HCI and Windows Server 2019, the CSV cache is on by default with 1 gibibyte (GiB) allocated.
+In Windows Server 2016 and Windows Server 2012, it's off by default.
+In Windows Server 2012 R2, the CSV cache is enabled by default; however, you must still allocate the size of the block cache to reserve.

 The following table describes the two configuration settings that control the CSV cache.